A tin beverage coffeepot of recent make on left. Musical coffeepot on right.

-A postcard, unknown date or publisher location, from Alex DeWilde, Sep.
+A postcard, unknown date or publisher location, brought to my attention by Alex DeWilde, Sep.
 2016.
 He found the image on the Web, www.the-saleroom.com, from United Kingdom.

 Brooklyn, NY Hooley's Opera House Nov.
 1863